Continental Airlines (CO)

 - Alliance: Star Alliance

 Starting out in 1934 as Varney Speed Lines in El Paso, Continental has just one plane that could carry only four passengers.
 In the early years, they were carrying more airmail than actual passengers.
 During the Second World War, Continental converted some of its now larger fleet, into aircrafts suitable for use by the United States Army Air Force.
 Continental Airlines’ services were needed again during the Vietnam War for transporting troops and cargo to the Asian and Pacific bases.
 Creating history in 1963, Continental hired the first African-American pilot to work for any major airline company in North America.
 In 1969 Continental finally achieved one of its long-time goals and launched cheap flights to Honolulu from Los Angeles.
 After some internal struggles in the company and a file for bankruptcy in the 1980’s, Continental rebounded and introduced its first services to Europe with direct and cheap flights to London.
 Continental Airlines emerged from a second bankruptcy only with the help of Air Canada.
 From this point forward Continental excelled, adding new routes to Asia and joining an airline alliance.

 Travel with: practical information

 - Entertainment: Most aircrafts have individual screens on which new and classic films are shown.
-As well radio, music, video games, and direct tv are available.
-Off screen, there is an in-flight magazine.
+As well radio, music and games are available.
+Off-screen, there is an in-flight magazine.

-- Excess: Save money by pre-purchasing excess baggage on-line.
-At the airport, the prices vary from 18$-50$ depending on the departure city and destination city.
+- Excess: Save money by pre-purchasing excess baggage online.
+At the airport, the prices vary depending on the departure city and destination city.